Definition and characterization of supersmooth functions on superspace based on Fr\'echet-Grassmann algebra: Introduction

 \section{Introduction}

-In order to treat ``photon'' and ``electron'' on the same footing as is proposed in Berezin and Marinov \cite{BM}, there are many trials to extend the fundamental fields $\euc$ or $\mathbb{C}$ to those such as De Witt algebra $\Lambda_{\infty}$, Rogers' Banach-Grassmann(BG-)algebra ${\mathfrak{B}}_{\infty}$ or Fr\'echet-Grassmann(FG-)algebra (such as \cite{MK}, \cite{ChB} but we use ${\mathfrak{R}}$ or ${\mathfrak{C}}$ explained below.
-We don't refer $\Lambda(\infty)$ of \cite{NK87} because the usage of nuclearity there isn't clear for the time being).
-On such extended ``field", we need to develop elementary and real analysis for treating what we have done over $\eucm$ or ${\mathbb{C}}^m$.
+In order to treat ``photon'' and ``electron'' on the same footing as is proposed in Berezin and Marinov~\cite{BM}, there are many trials to extend the fundamental fields ${\euc}$ or $\mathbb{C}$ to those such as Rogers' Banach-Grassmann(BG-)algebra ${\mathfrak{B}}_{\infty}$, De Witt algebra $\Lambda_{\infty}$ or Fr\'echet-Grassmann(FG-)algebra (such as \cite{MK}, \cite{ChB} but we use ${\fR}$ or ${\fC}$ explained below).
+On such extended ``field", we need to develop elementary and real analysis for treating what we have done over ${\euc}^m$ or ${\mathbb{C}}^m$.
+By the way, in \cite{BM}, they doesn't mention clearly what type of the ground field they take, in other word, they doen't distinguish countable number of Grassmann generators and finite number of odd variables.

-Not only above mentioned reason from mathematical physics but also to treat systems of PDE without diagonalizing matrix structures, we need, so-called, odd variables.
-For example, Feynman proposed the following in p.355 of {Feynman and Hibbs~\cite{FH65}}, since `spin' has been the object outside Feynman's procedures at that time: (underlined by the author) \begin{quote} $\cdots $ \underline{path integrals suffer grievously from a serious defect}.
+Not only above mentioned reasons from mathematical physics but also to treat systems of PDE without diagonalizing matrix structures, we need, so-called, odd variables.
+For example, Feynman claimed the following in p.355 of {Feynman and Hibbs~\cite{FH65}}, since `spin' has been the object outside Feynman's procedures at that time: (underlined by the author) \begin{quote} $\cdots $ \underline{path integrals suffer grievously from a serious defect}.
 They \underline{do not permit a discus-} \underline{sion of spin operators or other such operators} in a simple and lucid way.
 They find their greatest use in systems for which coordinates and their conjugate momenta are adequate.
 Nevertheless, spin is a simple and vital part of real quantum-mechanical systems.
 It is a serious limitation that the half-integral spin of the electron does not find a simple and ready representation.
 It can be handled if the \underline{amplitudes and quantities are considered}\\ \underline{as quarternions} instead of ordinary complex numbers, but the \underline{lack of commutativity of }\\ \underline{such numbers is a serious complication}. \end{quote}